d-ries/linux-essentials/02_installation/01_course.md

 ![Ubuntu_Server_Keyboard_Belgian](../images/02/Ubuntu_Server_Keyboard_Belgian.png)

-In the next 7 steps we dont make any changes :
+In the next 7 steps we dont make any changes.
+We just press `Done` or `Continue` :

 ![Ubuntu_Server_Base_For_The_Installation](../images/02/Ubuntu_Server_Base_For_The_Installation.png)